Network Oblivious Transfer via Noisy Broadcast Channels: System model

 \subsubsection{Collusion scenarios}

 \parbreak We consider two scenarios: i) colluding parties and ii) non-colluding parties.
-If none of the players do not collude with others, then the general secrecy criteria for OT links should be satisfied.
+If none of the players collude with others, then the general secrecy criteria for OT links should be satisfied.
 If the receivers are colluding parties, then Bob-1 can collude with Bob-2 and Alice, or vice versa.
 So, Bob-$\overline{i}$ is a wiretapper from the perspective of the OT link between Alice and Bob-$i$.

 \parbreak \begin{definition} Let $n, k_1, k_2 \in \mathbb{N}$.
 An $(n, k_1, k_2)$ protocol is an interaction involving Alice, Bob-1, and Bob-2 through the setup shown in Fig. \ref{fig: both}-$(a)$.
 During each time step $l = 1, 2, \ldots, n$, Alice transmits a bit $X_l$ via the broadcast channel.
 Additionally, users alternately send messages over a noiseless public channel over several rounds before each transmission and after the last one $(l = n)$.
 The number of rounds may vary but is finite.
 Any transmission by a user is a function of their input, private randomness, and all previous messages, channel inputs, or channel outputs they have observed.
-The positive rate pair $(R_1,R_2)$ is an achievable OT rate pair for the DM-BC if for $n\to \infty$ there exist $(n, k_1, k_2)$ protocols with $\frac{k_i}{n}\rightarrow R_i$ such that: i) for non-colluding parties, the asymptotic conditions $\eqref{goals: BC-nColl-1}-\eqref{goals: BC-nColl-3}$ hold and ii) for colluding parties the asymptotic conditions $\eqref{goals: BC-Coll-1}-\eqref{goals: BC-Coll-5}$ hold.
-The set of all achievable rate pairs is the OT capacity region of DM-BC. \end{definition}
+The positive rate pair $(R_1,R_2)$ is an achievable OT rate pair for the DM-BC if there exists a sequence of protocols such that $\frac{k_i}{n}\rightarrow R_i$ as $n\to \infty$ such that: i) for non-colluding parties, the asymptotic conditions $\eqref{goals: BC-nColl-1}-\eqref{goals: BC-nColl-3}$ hold and ii) for colluding parties the asymptotic conditions $\eqref{goals: BC-Coll-1}-\eqref{goals: BC-Coll-5}$ hold.
+The set of all achievable rate pairs is the OT capacity region of the DM-BC. \end{definition}

 Let $\mathbf{C}$ denote the transcript of the public channel after an $(n, k_1, k_2)$ protocol.
 The final view of a user includes all random variables available to them at the end of the \((n, k_1, k_2)\)-protocol.
 We represent the final views of Alice, Bob-1, and Bob-2 by $U$, $V_1$, and $V_2$, respectively.
 At the end of the $(n, k_1, k_2)$ protocol, Bob-$i$ derives an estimate $\hat{M}_{iZ_i}$ of $M_{iZ_i}$ based on his final view $V_i$.